-In August 2016, in connection with entering into the Amended Loan Agreement, the Company issued to Hercules a warrant to purchase (i) 34,068 shares of Series F convertible preferred stock, at an exercise price of \$4.99 per share, or (ii) if there is a subsequent preferred stock financing of at least \$10.0 million and the price per share of preferred stock in such financing is lower than \$4.99, that number of shares of series of stock offered in such financing equal to \$0.2 million divided by the price per share in such financing (see Note 9).
+In August 2016, in connection with entering into the Amended Loan Agreement, the Company issued to Hercules a warrant to purchase (i) 34,068 shares of Series F convertible preferred stock, at an exercise price of \$4.99 per share, or (ii) if there is a subsequent preferred stock financing of at least \$10.0 million and the price per share of preferred stock in such financing is lower than \$4.99, that number of shares of series of stock offered in such financing equal to \$0.2 million divided by the price per share in such financing, at an exercise price per share equal to the price per share in such financing (see Note 9).
 In each case, such exercise prices are subject to adjustment upon specified dilutive issuances.
 The warrant was immediately exercisable upon issuance and expires on the later of (i) August 4, 2023 or (ii) the fifth anniversary of the effective date of the Company's registration statement for its completed initial public offering (see Note 9).
 The fair value of the warrant on the issuance date of \$0.1 million was recorded as a debt discount and as a component of the preferred stock warrant liability.